jive-vlbi/sched/README.md

 * __v1.19.0 (2021-07-09)__: Add polarization comment for frequency channels in VEX file.
 * __v1.19.1 (2021-10-19)__: Bug fixes for BITSTREAMS section generation and deprecated functionality in Matplotlib that caused a crash setting axis properties.
 * __v1.20.0 (2021-11-01)__: Add option to display slew times in the uptime plot.
+* __v1.20.1 (2021-11-04)__: Escape TeX special characters in Matplotlib plots titles and labels, when Matplotlib is configured to use LaTex to display text.

 # Contact